 Kidney Donors Survive, Thrive And Rarely Suffer From Kidney Problems."

-from pneumonia, "Pioneering Kidney Transplant Donor Dies At 88" Click here for the article.
+pneumonia, "Pioneering Kidney Transplant Donor Dies At 88" Click here for the article.

 and enjoy better quality of life than the general population.

 others our plans to give up a kidney, (which we don't generally need, according to experts in the field,) we